Julian Simon: Proposed second wager

 In 1995, Simon issued a challenge for a second bet.
 Ehrlich declined, and proposed instead that they bet on a metric for human welfare.
 Ehrlich offered Simon a set of 15 metrics over 10 years, victor to be determined by scientists chosen by the president of the National Academy of Sciences in 2005.
-There was no meeting of minds, because Simon felt that too many of the metric's measured attributes of the world were not directly related to human welfare, e.g. the amount of nitrous oxide in the atmosphere.
+There was no meeting of minds, because Simon felt that too many of the metrics measured attributes of the world that were not directly related to human welfare, e.g. the amount of nitrous oxide in the atmosphere.
 For such indirect, supposedly bad indicators to be considered "bad", they would ultimately have to have some measurable detrimental effect on actual human welfare.
 Ehrlich refused to leave out measures considered by Simon to be immaterial.

 Simon summarized the bet with the following analogy:

 Let me characterize their [Ehrlich and Schneider's] offer as follows.
 I predict, and this is for real, that the average performances in the next Olympics will be better than those in the last Olympics.
 On average, the performances have gotten better, Olympics to Olympics, for a variety of reasons.
 What Ehrlich and others say is that they don't want to bet on athletic performances, they want to bet on the conditions of the track, or the weather, or the officials, or any other such indirect measure.